rstudio-education/glossRy/glossary.md

     element-by-element within loops.

 Version control system:
 :   A system for managing changes made to software during its development.
-See [Git](git).
+Cf. [Git](git).

 Vignette:
 :   A long-form guide used to provide details of a package beyond the README.md or